knrblj/remainder_webapp/README.md

 Features of our app <br>
-Schedule for us, we will remind you.
+Schedule for us, we will remind you. <br>
-# You can Acess from any where.
+You can Acess from any where. <br>
-# Automatically sends notifications for that particular time and date.
+Automatically sends notifications for that particular time and date. <br>
-# You can also schedule for your friends & family members.
+You can also schedule for your friends & family members. <br>
-# knrblj.xyz/app
+htpps://knrblj.xyz/app